Early Signs of Autism and Autistic Behavior

 As the word spectrum suggests, the challenges and strengths of people with autism vary widely.
 Just as the presentation of autism varies, researchers believe that a number of genetic and environmental influences are responsible for the disorder.

-Autism information – signs of autism
+Autism information – signs of autism by age

 It’s critical for parents to be armed with relevant autism information.
 Children with autism often start to exhibit the most-obvious signs between two to three years old.
 However, autism can sometimes be diagnosed when a child is as young as 18 months old.
 Certain developmental delays that are associated with autism can be addressed even earlier.
 Early intervention, which we offer as a national autism treatment provider, is important because it drastically improves outcomes for children with autism.